 - lower risk for complications such as infection; and

 - shorter recovery time, with the patient often returning to work and other activities the following day.

-A study assessing MR-guided focused ultrasound to treat osteoid osteoma is ongoing at The Hospital for Sick Children (SickKids) in Toronto, Canada.
+A recent study assessed MR-guided focused ultrasound to treat osteoid osteoma at The Hospital for Sick Children (SickKids) in Toronto, Canada.
 The first patient was treated in July and experienced a significant reduction in his pain, according to a press release from SickKids.
-The study, funded in part by the Foundation, will ultimately enroll more patients at additional sites worldwide.
-For more information, contact James M Drake, FRCSC, FACS (416-813-6125 or ) or Maria Lamberti-Pasculli, RN (416-813-6456 or ).
+Publication of the results is expected soon.
+A registry, funded in part by the Foundation, will ultimately enroll more patients at additional sites worldwide.
+For more information, contact Maria Lamberti-Pasculli, RN, at 416-813-6456 or .